gatsbyjs/gatsby/docs/docs/creating-a-local-plugin.md

 Like all `gatsby-*` files, the code is not processed by Babel.
-If you want to use JavaScript syntax which isn't supported by your version of Node.js, you can place the files in a `src` subfolder and build them to the plugin folder root.
+If you want to use JavaScript syntax which isn't supported by your version of Node.js, you can place the files in your `src` subfolder and build them to the plugin folder root.